paulstothard/helpful_links/README.md

 * [maxplanck-ie/snakepipes](https://github.com/maxplanck-ie/snakepipes) - Customizable workflows based on snakemake and python for the analysis of NGS data.
 * [nextflow-io/nextflow](https://github.com/nextflow-io/nextflow) - A bioinformatics workflow manager that enables the development of portable and reproducible workflows.
 * [nfcore](https://nf-co.re) - A community effort to collect a curated set of analysis pipelines built using Nextflow.
+* [Snakemake workflow catalog](https://snakemake.github.io/snakemake-workflow-catalog/) - A comprehensive catalog of standards compliant, public, Snakemake workflows.
+* [snakemake/snakemake-wrappers](https://github.com/snakemake/snakemake-wrappers) - A collection of reusable wrappers for adding popular command-line tools to Snakemake workflows.
 * [snakemake/snakemake](https://github.com/snakemake/snakemake) - A tool to create reproducible and scalable data analyses.
-* [snakemake/snakemake-wrappers](https://github.com/snakemake/snakemake-wrappers) - A collection of reusable wrappers for adding popular command-line tools to Snakemake workflows.